David Röell

-David Cornelis Röell (Utrecht, 23 November 1894 – Amsterdam, 3 December 1961) was a Dutch museum director.
+David Cornelis Röell (23 November 1894 – 3 December 1961) was a Dutch museum director.

 Life

-Röell studied law and later art history at Utrecht University, after which he worked at the Sorbonne and the École du Louvre on a dissertation on Daniel Marot, which he did not finish.
+David Röell was born in Utrecht on 23 November 1894.
+He studied law and later art history at Utrecht University, after which he worked at the Sorbonne and the École du Louvre on a dissertation on Daniel Marot, which he did not finish.
 By organizing an exhibition he came into contact with Frederik Schmidt Degener and through him he was appointed to the Rijksmuseum Amsterdam, where he worked from 1924 to 1936.
 He became curator of the department of painting after three years.
-He wrote a catalo of paintings in the Rijksmuseum, which was published in 1934.
+He wrote a catalogue of paintings in the Rijksmuseum, which was published in 1934.

 Between 1936 and 1945 Röell was director of the museums of Amsterdam, including the Stedelijk Museum, the Historical Museum and the Willet-Holthuysen Museum.
 He also organized major international exhibitions, and was responsible for a number of extraordinary purchases of international modern art.
 He directed the museum during the period of Nazi occupation.
 He worked with Dr Alfred Stange of Bonn University, a member of Board of Directors of German Institute for History of Art in Paris.

 Röell was the Rijksmuseum's chief director from 1945 to 1959, succeeding his mentor Schmidt-Degener.
 Röell renovated and reorganized.
 In 1952 the entire museum became accessible again and Röell organized successful exhibitions, such as Rembrandt (1956) and Medieval Art in the Northern Netherlands (1958).

 In June 1945 Röell co-founded the Netherlands Art Property Foundation and was appointed its chairman.
 In 1958 Röell became an honorary doctor of the University of Amsterdam.
 The following year he retired.
+He died in Amsterdam on 3 December 1961.